Sanilpanchal23/Solar-System-project/README.md

 # Solar System Simulation

 A simple interactive solar system simulation created using Three.js.
-This project visualizes the sun and the eight planets orbiting around it, showcasing their colors, distances, and labels.
+This project visualises the sun and the eight planets orbiting around it, showcasing their colors, distances, and labels.

 ![image](https://github.com/user-attachments/assets/04559e34-c733-4bbe-886c-2005fa4d5f3d)